 Tim prays with each patient, emphasizing to them that only God gives life and heals, and that (like us) he often uses tools to do His work (doctors, nurses, medicines, friends, etc).
 He especially loves utilizing His people to help hurting people.
-Knowing that only He heals and that He hears our requests for help, we ask Him to resolve the health problem and to reveal Himself more and more to the person for whom we are praying.
+Knowing that only He heals and that He hears our requests for help, we ask Him to resolve the patient’s health problem and to reveal Himself more and more to the person for whom we are praying.

-One of the joys of my (Tim) work is a daily morning discussion with the patients and their families.
+One of the joys of my (Tim’s) work is a daily morning discussion with the patients and their families.
 We talk for about 30 minutes about how we can improve our physical and spiritual health.
 Improving physical health involves discussion of various symptoms that adults and children face in this culture and how they can make sound decisions as to how to respond to the various symptoms.
 The spiritual health discussion involves a teaching on God’s Kingdom, revolving around a passage from the bible, followed by questions and discussion.
-There is nothing better than this interaction with this revolving group of people and they are always grateful for the input and interaction, as few have the opportunity for such interaction in their rural villages.
+There is nothing better than the interaction with this revolving group of people and they are always grateful for the input and interaction, as few have the opportunity for such interaction in their rural villages.

-For this primary health care outreach, we have three small planes and two pilots and over our first four years we have made many trips especially to the southern part of the country and served many with medicine, educational talks, and sharing the truth of our Father and His grace and love for these beautiful people.
+For this primary health care outreach, we have three small planes and two pilots and over our first five years we have made many trips especially to the southern part of the country and served many with medicine, educational talks, and sharing the truth of our Father and His grace and love for these beautiful people.

 The need is far greater than what we can meet.
 We would love to see several doctors, nurses and non-medical missionaries join our effort to reach out to especially these remote peoples of Angola.

 How can I help?
 And can we send anything like toys or shoes or medicine?